rancher/docs/content/rancher/v2.6/en/admin-settings/rke-templates/creator-permissions/_index.md

 # Giving Users Permission to Create Templates

-Templates can only be created by users who have the global permission **Create RKE Templates.**
+Templates can only be created by users who have the global permission **Create RKE Templates**.

 Administrators have the global permission to create templates, and only administrators can give that permission to other users.